Adam Radwan

-Adam Radwan (born 30 December 1997) is an English professional rugby union player who plays as a winger for Newcastle Falcons in Premiership Rugby.
+Adam Radwan (born 30 December 1997) is an English professional rugby union player who plays as a winger for Leicester Tigers in Premiership Rugby.

 Early career

 In his early rugby days Adam Radwan played for Middlesbrough R.U.F.C.
-Due to Billingham R.U.F.C. being in a higher league, he decided to transfer there>Winger Adam Radwan re-joined the Falcons' senior academy in the summer of 2017 after a string of impressive performances for the A-Team and in the Premiership 7s.
+Due to Billingham R.U.F.C. being in a higher league, he decided to transfer there.
+He re-joined the Falcons' senior academy in the summer of 2017 after a string of impressive performances for the A-Team and in the Premiership 7s.
 The former Billingham RUFC, Middlesbrough RUFC and Hartlepool Sixth Form College man is renowned for his pace and finishing ability.
 He is of Egyptian ancestry.

 Club career

 A star for the Falcons in the 2016 Singha 7s, Radwan spent the latter part of the 2016-17 season with National League 1 side Darlington Mowden Park, having made his Falcons first team debut in the Anglo-Welsh Cup trip to Saracens.
 Radwan's progress continued during the 2017-18 campaign, during which he won the Anglo-Welsh Cup Breakthrough Player Award.
 His pace and evasive running saw him as the top try-scorer during the European Rugby Challenge Cup, including back-to-back hat-tricks against Enisei-STM.
 Radwan made his Premiership debut during 2017-18, capping off a memorable year by winning Falcons' Academy Player of the Season and helping the Falcons to the final of the World Club 10s in Mauritius.
 During 2018-19 Radwan scored his first Premiership try during an away game at Bristol Bears, and also scored his first Heineken Champions Cup try away to Edinburgh.
 Helping the Falcons to promotion from the RFU Championship during the 2019-20 campaign with a string of eye-catching tries, he continued his progression with seven tries in 11 games during the 2020-21 season, earning a call-up for England's 2021 summer internationals.

+On 29 November 2024, he scored a try off the bench for only a second win of the season for the club and their first win over Saracens since 2009.

+In January 2025, he joined Leicester Tigers with immediate effect.
+He signed on a multi-year deal with Newcastle Falcons being compensated given the transfer took place mid-season.
+He scored a try on his debut with his first touch of the ball in defeat against Gloucester.